swimyoda/thomasgalligani.com/content/page/about.md

 comments: false
 ---

-This amounts to an HTML
+This amounts to an HTML resume.

 ### Education
 ---